Kansas, ACLU reach temporary agreement on voter ID

 "Our case is ongoing, but this interim agreement is a critical victory for Kansans who want to vote in the November election.
 It is a shame that voters had to fight so hard to get Kris Kobach to do his job," ACLU attorney Orion Danjuma said in a statement.

-Kobach said he was pleased an agreement had been reached, but criticized the ACLU.

-"The ACLU's argument was weak at best.
-However, at this point the preparations for the November 8, 2016, general election must proceed with rules established to ensure the efficient administration of the election," he said in a statement.

-Kansas' law, among the strictest voter identification statutes in the country, is defended by Republicans who say the rules are meant to prevent voter fraud.
+Kansas' law is one of the strictest voter identification statutes in the country, making the state a symbol for mostly Republican Party supporters who say the rules are meant to prevent voter fraud.

 On Tuesday, a Kansas state judge issued a separate ruling extending voting rights through the Nov.
 8 election of about 17,500 people who registered to vote at motor vehicle offices.